Reduces Costs and Complexity by Centralizing IT

 All 200 data center agencies were successfully migrated to the new central data center with zero downtime or interruption to services, including support of core retail activities during Black Friday and the holiday season.

 Broad ranges of services were consolidated including financial back-end processing, mail, DNS, storage, backup, applications, connectivity, and more.
-We retired 26% of their servers and virtualized 75%.
 A fully redundant hardware infrastructure for servers, networking, storage, and security was also implemented.

 The consolidation gave our client a greater ability to adjust to market changes and best meet the ongoing service needs of their agencies.
 They improved security, scalability, and redundancy and reduced maintenance and upgrade costs with a leaner and more capable support team.